amrahs-nurat/Jenkins-Docs/Project-2.md

 - Write a playbook to copy jar/war file on to tomcat server
 - Modify jenkins Jobs to copy Artifacts and initiate Ansible Playbook

-In this Project i'm going to use three different server with its proper configuration:
+In this Project i'm going to use three different servers (vms or cloud instances) with its proper configuration:

 - For Jenkin Server
 - For Tomcat Server